guangyliu/EISL/README.md

 Don’t Take It Literally: An Edit-Invariant Sequence Loss for Text Generation

-Guangyi Liu,  Zichao Yang,  Tianhua Tao,  Xiaodan Liang, Zhen Li,  Bowen Zhou,  Shuguang Cui,  Zhiting Hu
+Guangyi Liu,  Zichao Yang,  Tianhua Tao,  Xiaodan Liang, Junwei Bao, Zhen Li,  Xiaodong He,  Shuguang Cui,  Zhiting Hu

 ## Non-Autoregressive Machine Translation
 NAT codes (fairseq) and models are released in the NAT folder.
 We also provide the models trained by CE loss.
 The results are reported in the paper.